gasteigerjo/ppnp/README.md

 The Microsoft Academic graph was originally published by Oleksandr Shchur, Maximilian Mumme, Aleksandar Bojchevski, Stephan Günnemann. *"Pitfalls of Graph Neural Network Evaluation"*.
 Relational Representation Learning Workshop (R2L), NeurIPS 2018.

 ## Contact
-Please contact klicpera@in.tum.de in case you have any questions.
+Please contact j.gasteiger@in.tum.de in case you have any questions.

 ## Cite
 Please cite our paper if you use the model or this code in your own work:

 ```
-@inproceedings{klicpera_predict_2019,
+@inproceedings{gasteiger_predict_2019,
 	title = {Predict then Propagate: Graph Neural Networks meet Personalized PageRank},
-	author = {Klicpera, Johannes and Bojchevski, Aleksandar and G{\"u}nnemann, Stephan},
+	author = {Gasteiger, Johannes and Bojchevski, Aleksandar and G{\"u}nnemann, Stephan},
 	booktitle={International Conference on Learning Representations (ICLR)},
 	year = {2019}
 }